Professor of Cultural and Creative Industries

 From 2010 to 2014, Paul was co-investigator for Channel 4 and British Film Culture, a project led by Dr Justin Smith (De Montfort University).
 Examining C4’s contribution to the UK’s cultural life as both a producer and a broadcaster of film, this work was made possible by a four year Research Grant (Standard) from the Arts and Humanities Research Council.
 A key outcome from the project was the Channel 4 Press Packs 1982-2002 database (password required), produced in collaboration with the British Universities Film and Video Council.

 Paul has also received a Leverhulme Research Fellowship and an AHRC Research Leave award.
 His research has also benefited from the financial support of the British Academy.

 In collaboration with Dr Elizabeth Evans (University of Nottingham), Paul has led two projects on audience engagements with online services for the distribution of film and television content: the first looked at the market and audiences for video-on-demand in the UK; the second conducted similar work in Brazil, India and South Korea.
 These projects were run under the auspices of the Connected Viewing Initiative, co-ordinated by the Media Industries Project of the Casey-Wolf Center at the University of California, Santa Barbara and funded by Warner Bros.
 Home Entertainment.

 Paul is a founding member of the Editorial Collective for the journal Media Industries.
 He also serves on the editorial boards of Celebrity Studies and Transnational Cinemas.

-Since 2007, Paul has served on the Strategic Reviewers Group and the Peer Review College of the Arts and Humanities Research Council.
+Paul has previously served on the Strategic Reviewers Group and the Peer Review College of the Arts and Humanities Research Council.

 Major publications include: